 International Law Regulation

-The general approach to regulate with international law has its own challenges.
+The general approach to regulating with international law has its challenges.
 Enforcement is always conditioned on a state actor to mete it out.
-Because of sovereignty principles, international law is only binding on those states who voluntarily choose to be bound by it.
+Because of sovereignty principles, international law only binds those states who voluntarily choose to be bound by it.
 There is some question as to how this would work for the MNE.
 In their areas, Postal Service, Aviation, and Telecommunications, however, a framework exists for international legal enforcement extended to the MNE – and generally in a successful manner.
 The Basel accords in banking are another example where international regulations may effectively assist in the MNE environment.

 Additionally, Bilateral Investment Treaties (BITs) exist between nations that provide a regulatory framework between the signatories.
 Nearly 6,000 such treaties (trade and tax) are currently in place.
 There are concerns about negotiation, leverage, enforcement, and the “patchwork” nature of the BIT system.
-However, it does provide for regulation to address some of the largest concerns about societal and legal impacts of MNE’s.
+However, it does provide for regulation to address some of the most significant concerns about the societal and legal impacts of MNEs.

 As part of the PSNR and the NIEO movements, many of these treaties tie back to nationalization and similar property rights/due process approaches to the MNE.
 Generally, the ability to nationalize must be in pursuance of a good-faith public purpose, be without discrimination, and be compensated. because much of the litigation and legal development from 1960-1990 was in this area, many treaties work to define terms such as “just compensation.”
-As the 1990s dawned, the focus shifted from nationalization concerns to attracting foreign investment, and recent treaties – particularly tax treaties – focus on these areas.
+As the 1990s dawned, the focus shifted from nationalization concerns to attracting foreign investment, and recent treaties – particularly tax treaties – focused on these areas.

 Regulation of the Multinational Corporation